213withani/react/reactVideos.md

 ```

 Npm: Manage dependencies.
 Bundler: Webpack: Allows app to be modular.
 Puts all separate JS files together efficiently.
+User will download 1 file (bundle).
-Babel: Compiler: Compiles new code to older code for browser compatibility.
+Babel: Compiler: Allows you to write modern JS (ES6, JSX).
+Compiles new code to older code for browser compatibility.
 Development server: Try to mimic how our application will work on a web server.
 Ex a link will not use a file protocol.
+ESLint:  checks your code and helps to write better code.

+ ES6 Modern JS.
+ JSX: Templating syntax.
+Write HMTL like syntax in JS.

+# Introduction to React

 # Rethinking best practices -- JSConf EU 2013
 https://www.youtube.com/watch?v=x7cQ3mrcKaY